Skip to content

 • the name of the recipient/s;

-• the entity retaining the Gift or Benefit (refer section 4.3 of this Procedure);
+• the entity retaining the Gift or Benefit;

-• the reason/s for accepting the Gift or Benefit;
+• the reason/s for accepting or giving the Gift or Benefit;

-• treatment of the Gift or Benefit e.g. consumed, gifted to charity, sold, put on display, made available for Employee use; and
+• treatment of Gift or Benefit received e.g. consumed, gifted to charity, sold, put on display, made available for Employee use; and

 • the position of the appropriate approval authority.

-Reportable Gifts and Benefits will be available to the public under the Right to Information Act 2009 as part of the University's publication scheme.
-At times, the Gifts and Benefits Register may be subject to external scrutiny.
-This may include analysis by an independent reviewer for trends or patterns which may cause concern and need corrective and preventative action.
-Results of the review will be communicated to the Vice-Chancellor.
+Reportable Gifts and Benefits will be available administratively to the public under the Right to Information Act 2009 as part of the University's publication scheme upon request.
+At times, the Gifts and Benefits Register may be subject to internal and external scrutiny.
+This may include analysis by an independent reviewer for trends or patterns which may cause concern and need corrective and preventative action, analysis for the management of conflicts of interest and Procurement and contract management.
+Results of reviews will be communicated to the Vice-Chancellor where necessary.

 University Members have an obligation to declare Gifts and Benefits according to this Procedure.
 Deliberate attempts to undervalue a Gift or Benefit to avoid the requirements under this Procedure or deliberately failing to declare a Gift or Benefit will lead to assessment of potential fraudulent behaviour.
 Failing to comply with this Procedure will be dealt with under the relevant University Policy Instruments and/or employment contract as applicable.